noir-lang/noir/docs/docs/dev_docs/sandbox/common_errors.md

 #### 4008 - BASE__INVALID_VERSION
 Same as [section 4007](#4007---base__invalid_chain_id) except the `version` refers to the version of the Aztec L2 instance.

-Some scary bugs like `4003 - BASE__INVALID_NULLIFIER_SUBTREE` and `4004 - BASE__INVALID_NULLIFIER_RANGE` which are to do malformed nullifier trees (see [Indexed Merkle Trees](../../concepts/advanced/data_structures/indexed_merkle_tree.md)) etc may seem unrelated at a glance, but at a closer look may be because of some bug in an application's Noir code.
+Some scary bugs like `4003 - BASE__INVALID_NULLIFIER_SUBTREE` and `4004 - BASE__INVALID_NULLIFIER_RANGE` which are to do malformed nullifier trees (see [Indexed Merkle Trees](../../concepts/advanced/data_structures/indexed_merkle_tree.md)) etc may seem unrelated at a glance, but at a closer look may be because of some bug in an application's Aztec.nr code.
 Same is true for certain instances of `7008 - MEMBERSHIP_CHECK_FAILED`.

 ### Generic circuit errors